-Applicants for admission to the option should have undergraduate preparation in science, engineering, or mathematics.
+Admission.
+Applicants for admission to the ESE program should have undergraduate preparation in science, engineering, or mathematics.
 Admission is limited to students intending to pursue the Ph.D. degree.
-Applicants are required to submit Graduate Record Examination (GRE) scores for the aptitude tests.
-Applicants from non-English-speaking nations are required to submit Test of English As a Foreign Language (TOEFL) scores.
+All applicants are required to submit scores for the Graduate Record Examination (GRE) General Test.
+Applicants from non-English-speaking nations are additionally required to submit results for the Test of English as a Foreign Language (TOEFL).